sebadima/bittercrm/README.md

 1) execute 'cp setup.sample setup' in main project directory, and customize newly created file with your real gmail  credentials.

-2) launch the app with  'sh runserver' this will execute the code on ip port 8044.
+2) edit django_server file to change the ip port if needed.

-3) edit django_server file to change the ip port.
+3) launch the app with  'sh django_server' this will execute the code on ip port 8044.

 ------